AMSP-UOD: When Vortex Convolution and Stochastic Perturbation Meet Underwater Object Detection: Introduction

 The main contributions of this paper are as follows:

 (1) We propose a novel single-stage UOD network.
-In the backbone, we design the AMSP-VConv module to address the impact of noise and other degradations in underwater object detection.
-In the neck, the FAD-CSP module boosts long and short-range feature connection, enhancing performance in complex underwater environments.
+In the backbone, we design the AMSP-VConv to address the impact of noise and other degradations in underwater object detection.
+In the neck, the FAD-CSP boosts long and short distance feature connection, enhancing performance in complex underwater environments.
 Furthermore, an NMS-based post-processing method is introduced to enhance the detection performance of the network in complex underwater scenarios like dense waterweed clusters and fish schools.